jarmani/sshemesshemeya/README.md

 ## Key features

-- Fully configurable using environement variable
+- Fully configurable using environment variable
 - Input validation
 - Navigation using Tab/Shift-Tab
 - Email submission to the configured address